ZionCodes1/myprojects/README.md

 ### Continued development

-I want to learn more about how to set the @media screen well and i need a mentor, i dont mind if anyone can teach me well but i did this project myself
+I want to learn more about how to set the @media screen well and i need a mentor, i dont mind if anyone can teach me well but i did this project myself and i also tried linking the screenshot but did work pls check the live site and give reviews thank you so much.

 ## Author